The Best Whole-House Surge Protectors of 2024

 Q. How long does a whole-house surge protector last?

 It’s impossible to say because component wear depends on the frequency and severity of power surges.
 Many manufacturers claim a life expectancy of 5 years or more, although 10 years is not uncommon.
 However, some low-cost devices may need to be replaced after just one significant lightning storm.
-If temporary loss of power is a major concern, you might want to consider a back-up generator.
+If the causes of power outages are common where you live, you might want to consider a home generator.

 Bob Beacham Avatar